Critical Thinking - The Power of Asking the Right Questions

 • What’s another way?
 Organize community problem-solving hackathons

-Famous “eureka” moment: When Spencer Silver was trying to develop a super-strong adhesive for 3M, he accidentally created a very weak, reusable adhesive instead.
+Real-world “eureka” moment: When Spencer Silver was trying to develop a super-strong adhesive for 3M, he accidentally created a very weak, reusable adhesive instead.
 By asking “What’s another way to use this?”, his colleague Art Fry came up with the idea for Post-it Notes.

 To overcome mental blocks and think outside the box: